foobnix/LibreraReader/docs/wiki/faq/tts-replacements/index.md

 * "*[()"«»*”“/[]]" -> "" - skip chars
 * "*[?!:;–|—|―]" -> "," - replace chars with a pause (,)

+## TTS Commands

+* "text" -> ttsPAUSE - Add pause after "text"
+* "text" -> ttsSTOP  - Stop TTS if find "text" in the sentence
+* "text" -> ttsNEXT  - Go to next page if find "text" in the sentence
+* "text" -> ttsSKIP  - Skip reading sentence if find "text" in the sentence

 ## Add a Rule-File

 **Librera** supports RegExp rule-files from **@Voice Reader**